zachlankton/zwc-chat/SECURITY.md

 ### Security Best Practices for Contributors

-When contributing to z3chat, please keep these security considerations in mind:
+When contributing to zwc-chat, please keep these security considerations in mind:

 1. **Never commit secrets**: Don't commit API keys, passwords, or other sensitive data
 2. **Validate inputs**: Always validate and sanitize user inputs